 Your baby will be admitted to the neonatal intensive care unit (NICU) as soon as the doctors diagnose either of these problems.

 Your baby will receive nutrition by vein (intravenous, or IV) and may also be on a breathing machine (ventilator).
 The nurses may use suction to keep fluids from going into the lungs.

 Some infants who are premature, have a low birth weight, or have other birth defects beside TEF and/or EA may not be able to have surgery until these other problems have been treated or have gone away.

 After surgery, your child will be cared for in the hospital's NICU.
 Your child will be placed in a special bed called an incubator, which provides warmth and helps prevent infection.

 Additional treatments after surgery usually include:

+Surgery can usually repair a TEF and EA.
 Once healing from the surgery is complete, your child may have these problems:

 TEF repair; Esophageal atresia repair

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.